 CRAMLIN GTON (1) (2) (3) (4) Conclusion Check unrestricted Prevent neighbouring Assist in safeguarding the Preserve the setting and Balance of contributions sprawl of large built-up towns merging into one countryside from special character of to purposes (1) to (4) LPA Ref LPA name areas another encroachment historic towns LPA Ref risk of ribbon and south are open of merger. development to the countryside and there is west of the A1068 little opportunity to provide (Fisher Lane) in the east strong, durable boundaries part of the LPA between to prevent encroachment. the landscape sculpture site Northumberlandia, the pharmaceutical plants and Bassington Industrial Estate.
 CN08b Fisher Lane ✓ There is a risk of × There is no risk of ✓ While a small part of the ✓ LPA CN08a leap-frog development merger in this LPA.
 LPA is developed (Holiday High contribution to from the Tyne and Wear Inn/Travelodge) most of the Green Belt purposes. conurbation and a risk of LPA is open countryside and The high risks of sprawl non-compact there is little opportunity to and encroachment on development in the provide strong, durable the countryside south part of the LPA boundaries to prevent outweigh the lower risk adjacent to the Holiday encroachment. of merger.
 Inn and Travelodge adjacent to the A1/A19/A1068 interchange.
-CN08c Shotton Grange ○ There is a slight risk of × There is no risk of ✓ Despite being a narrow ✓ LPA CN08c 'leap-frog' development merger in this LPA. strip between two highways High contribution to from the Tyne-Wear this LPA is open countryside Green Belt purposes. conurbation in particular from Seaton Burn and as viewed from the high The high risk of level of the A1 and there is encroachment on the associated with the little opportunity to provide countryside outweighs A1/A19/A1068 interchange. strong, durable boundaries to prevent encroachment. the lower risk of sprawl and merger.
-CN09a Arcot Hall \checkmark As well as a risk of ✓ Development in this \checkmark This LPA comprises open ✓ LPA CN09a CNUJa leap-frog development LPA would increase the countryside with both High contribution to leap-it og developinent LFA WOULD INCLEASE LITE High contribution to
+CN08c Shotton Grange ○ There is a slight risk of × There is no risk of ✓ Despite being a narrow ✓ LPA CN08c 'leap-frog' development merger in this LPA. strip between two highways High contribution to from the Tyne-Wear this LPA is open countryside Green Belt purposes. conurbation in particular as viewed from the high The high risk of from Seaton Burn and level of the A1 and there is encroachment on the associated with the little opportunity to provide countryside outweighs A1/A19/A1068 strong, durable boundaries the lower risk of sprawl 21122 interchange. () to prevent encroachment. and merger.
+CN09a Arcot Hall ✓ As well as a risk of ✓ Development in this ✓ This LPA comprises open ✓ LPA CN09a leap-frog development LPA would increase the countryside with both High contribution to